I Owe, I Owe, It's Off to Work I Go

 The Land of the Free

 Now let's move back a little closer to home.
-Our markets are also showing a little upward sustained movement, and I believe it's simply because we're the last place on earth to get any growth.
+Our markets are also showing very little upward sustained movement, and I believe it's simply because we're the last place on earth to get any growth.
 The average investor has very few choices, other than the American stock market, if he wants growth.
 Can our party continue?

 I mentioned earlier that we are indebted as a nation to the tune of $20 trillion dollars.
 The word trillion seems to leave us unaffected as voters.
 We don't care.
 We just want our free stuff!
 Free food, free healthcare, free cellphones, free college, free, free, free.
 And the politicians are very happy to promise us our free stuff.
 Can we pay the interest on $20 trillion in obligations as a nation?
 It's interesting to me that we don't even seem to worry about it anymore?
 We're the richest nation in the world, right?
 Oh, there's one more thing to consider: in our national debt calculations unfunded liabilities are not counted, things like Medicare, Social Security, and other government (un)funded promises.
 When you add in these things, our country is on the hook for more than $150 trillion, according to some estimates!

 Is anyone worried about it?
 It seems to me, not enough are.

 And so what's the inevitable conclusion?
 Financial convulsion, highly increased market volatility, and probably even a great loss of personal freedom as our government applies more and more forceful measures to square the balance sheet.
 Again, it's just math.
 And the math tells me that our American experiment in freedom may have just been exchanged for lots of free stuff.

 I read a book years ago by Larry Burkett entitled "The Coming Economic Earthquake" which was brilliantly prophetic.
 His point was that our ignorance and disregard of basic financial principles as outlined in the Bible would one day wreak havoc on our economy.
 I believe we're seeing that now.